OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectCameraMap_v2.md

           | auto = 2 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls application of gamma to images (off -0, on - 1, auto - 2).
+        <p class="scene-class-attr-comment">Controls application of gamma to images (off -0, on - 1, auto - 2).
 Auto will apply gamma decoding to 8-bit images</p>

     </p>